Follow The Prince

 2007 Rippon Lake Wanaka Central Otago New Zealand Pinot Noir

 13.0% alc., $50, Diam closure.
 Mature vines.
 Aged 15 months in French oak barrels.
 Unfined and unfiltered.
 Imported by Station Imports, Colorado Springs, Colorado. · Immature aromas of black cherries, green olive and seasoned oak.
 Crisp and juicy black cherry core with a pleasing grip of acidity and minerality on the finish.
 Still needs to shed substantial tannins.
 If you drink now, decant, or better yet, cellar for a year or two at least.
 A little more luscious than usual for Rippon Pinot Noir.
-A stellar wine that is Very good.
+A stellar wine.
+Very good.
 Reviewed December 16, 2009 ARTICLE »

 2006 Rippon Lake Wanaka Central Otago Pinot Noir